grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-server-users/remove-server-user-from-org.md

 # Remove a user from an organization

-Remove a user from an organization when they no longer require access to the dashboards or data sources owned by the organization.
+Remove a user from an organization when they no longer require access to the dashboards, data sources, or alerts in that organization.

 ## Before you begin